 1 egg, beaten lightly into a bowl

-Cook potato in saucepan of simmering water until tender.
+Cook potato in a saucepan of simmering water until tender.
 Drain and mash.
 Combine tuna, mashed potato and egg into a bowl.

-Using clean hands, shape tablespoon portions into small balls, dip them into the beaten egg mix, then dip into breadcrumbs and toss/pat to coat.
+Using clean hands, shape tablespoon portions into small balls, dip them into the beaten egg mixture, then dip into breadcrumbs and toss/pat to coat.
 Place in the fridge for approximately 20 minutes to chill.

 Heat oil in a frying pan over medium heat.
 Place balls into frying pan.
 Gently turn the balls when golden brown and repeat this process until the balls are cooked (approximately 2–3 minutes per turn).